ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 ### 4. Plasma Current Poloidal Field

-For calculating the poloidal magnetic field created due to the presence of the plasma current, [Ampere's law](https://en.wikipedia.org/wiki/Amp%C3%A8re%27s_circuital_law) can simply be used.
+For calculating the poloidal magnetic field created due to the presence of the plasma current, [Ampere's law](https://en.wikipedia.org/wiki/Amp%C3%A8re%27s_circuital_law) can be used.
 In this case the poloidal field is simply returned as:

 $$
 B_{\text{p}} = \frac{\mu_0 I_{\text{p}}}{\mathtt{pperim}}
 $$

-Where `pperim` is the plasma poloidal perimieter calculated [here](../plasma_geometry.md#poloidal-perimeter).
+Where `pperim` is the plasma poloidal perimeter calculated [here](../plasma_geometry.md#poloidal-perimeter).

 In the case of using the Peng double null scaling ([`i_plasma_current = 2`](plasma_current.md#star-peng-double-null-divertor-scaling-st)), the values $F_1$ and $F_2$ are calculated from [_plasc_bpol](plasma_current.md#_plasc_bpol) and used to calculated the poloidal field from the toroidal field as per: